In October 2025, the Cancer AI Alliance (CAIA) announced the launch of the first scalable platform using federated learning for cancer research.

 Federated learning enables a strategic shift leveraging collective strength rather than isolation, accelerating the pace of breakthrough discoveries by up to tenfold.

-The resulting AI models are more powerful and equitable because they learn from a diverse and representative sample of patients across the country.
-It also accelerates research for rare cancers by combining insights from small patient populations across multiple centers to uncover new patterns and potential therapies.
+The resulting AI models are also more powerful and equitable because they learn from a diverse and representative sample of patients across the country.
+By combining insights from small patient populations across multiple centers to uncover new patterns and potential therapies.

 While federated learning has been gaining steam for nearly 10 years, adapting the technology for multi-institution use in cancer research has proved elusive due to significant technological, regulatory, patient privacy, and data harmonization challenges, as well as the coordination effort necessary to bring together organizations of this scale and complexity.